 |Session Date||Start Time||End Time||Workshop Name||Link|

-InformSU will begin to schedule trainings again later in July for August and September.
+InformSU will begin to schedule resume trainings again later in Fall Quarter.
 Please check back soon for the new training schedule.

 Please specify whether you need training on the general PowerBI platform (e.g., use of slicers), or need training on a specific report (please indicate the name of the report), or both.